-You can’t keep a good character down in Hollywood — even when that character has spent most of its existence as one of Marvel Comics’ most notorious villains — and a Venom movie based on the popular Spider-Man spinoff character is scheduled to hit theaters on October 5.
-After getting our first good look at Venom in action via the film’s second trailer, we now have a little more information about a high-profile cast member’s role.
+You can’t keep a good character down in Hollywood — even when that character has spent most of its existence as one of Marvel Comics’ most notorious villains.
+A Venom movie based on the popular Spider-Man spinoff character is scheduled to hit theaters on October 5.
+After getting an action-packed new trailer showcasing the film’s wild alien effects, we now have a report about the film’s rating that might surprise some fans.

 Set to be directed by Ruben Fleischer (Zombieland), Venom will feature Mad Max: Fury Road, and The Dark Knight Rises star Tom Hardy as Eddie Brock in the film’s lead role.
 The movie’s supporting cast members include Michelle Williams, Riz Ahmed, Jenny Slate, and Woody Harrelson.

 Here’s everything we know about the movie so far.